schmelczer/great-ai/docs/tutorial/index.md

 # Train and deploy a SOTA model

-Let's see GreatAI in action by going over the life-cycle of a simple service.
+Let's see `great-ai` in action by going over the life-cycle of a simple service.

 ## Objectives

-1. You will see how the [great_ai.utilities][] can integrate into your Data Science workflow.
+1. You will see how the [great_ai.utilities](/reference/utilities) can integrate into your Data Science workflow.
-2. You will use [great_ai.large_file][] to version and store your trained model.
+2. You will use [great_ai.large_file](/reference/large_file) to version and store your trained model.
 3. You will use [GreatAI][great_ai.GreatAI] to prepare your model for a robust and responsible deployment.

 ## Overview